deeedob/thesis/content/10_introduction.md

 hardware world and can be found in a multitude of areas.
-Be it the extension of specialized filters for image processing applications like *Adobe Photoshop*, dynamically loadable drivers for operating systems like *GNU/Linux* [@cppn2074] or operating system dependent features as used in .
+Be it the extension of specialized filters for image processing applications like *Adobe Photoshop*, dynamically loadable drivers for operating systems like *GNU/Linux* [@cppn2074] or operating system dependent features as used in the Qt framework.

 ![basic plugin architecture](images/plugin-basic.png)

+*Figure 1* describes this process.
+After successfully loading

 - Define what plugins are and their role in software systems.
 - Explain how plugins enhance the functionality and extensibility of software applications.